andrew/ultimate-awesome/README.md

 - [awesome-electronic-engineering](https://github.com/SergioGasquez/awesome-electronic-engineering) - Awesome Electronic Engineering .
 - [awesome-php](https://github.com/skykingf/awesome-php) - 最有用的开源PHP资源。.
 - [awesome-particle-physics-for-non-physicists](https://github.com/SwapneelM/awesome-particle-physics-for-non-physicists) - A curated list of introductory resources to Particle Physics (Quantum Field Theory, QED, QCD, Standard Model, Colliders) for people without a formal background in Physics.
+- [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
+From concept and strategies to feature detection & testing methods.
+Complete with a list of (code) examples.
 - [bevy_awesome_prod](https://github.com/Vrixyz/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-ironsworn](https://github.com/Billiam/awesome-ironsworn) - An awesome list of awesome Ironsworn projects.
 - [awesome-capacitorjs](https://github.com/capawesome-team/awesome-capacitorjs) - ⚡️ A curated list of awesome things related to Capacitor.